 An even sneakier, but less common trick, is to offer servers which support so few protocols that they only work with specific devices.
 You might find that although you've been promised an Australian server, for instance, it's not available on desktops.

 It's difficult to detect this trick in advance, but you can at least check a service for its consistency.
 Look at any server, location and country totals on the front page of the website, and compare them to other places on the site (a server status page, a plan comparison table, a features page, maybe the store pages for any iOS and Android apps).
 Any differences in numbers you spot might be due to sloppiness more than malice, but that's still worth noting.

-If you sign up for a VPN with a free trial anyway, don't assume the location list on the website matches what you'll get in real life.
+If you sign up for any of the best VPN free trials anyway, don't assume the location list on the website matches what you'll get in real life.
 Take the time to scroll through the server list and confirm the service offers everything it has promised.